hamedmx/YAD-ILP-Tool/README.md

 ### How to Support

 If you have any questions or want to ask for support, please open a new issue with `support` label at [Github Issues](https://github.com/hamedmx/YAD-ILP-Tool/issues), or contact the authors directly via email.

-## How to Cite

-If you use this ILP tool or exploit this research, please kindly cite this paper as follows:

-**Kamandi et al., (2018).
-YAD: A Learning-based Inductive Logic Programming Tool.
-Journal of Open Source Software, 3(30), 892.
-[DOI: 10.21105/joss.00892](https://doi.org/10.21105/joss.00892)**